 Inside opened for us large corridor with temple on the left, from where we heard sounds of the celebration.
 Someone said that we should leave our backpacks and join them, so we did.

 They put us to sit just next to the priest.
 Non of us understood neither the language nor the religion they cultivate.
 We saw everywhere carpets and people sitting on the floor without shoes, like in the mosque.
 On the other hand the mass looked more like Christian, we were not sure what kind though.
 Walls were full of beautiful frescoes showing scenes from the Bible.
-We felt quite ashamed not knowing how to behave and where we had came.
+We felt quite ashamed not knowing how to behave and where we had come.
 Due to certain circumstances we came to Syria quite spontaneously, not prepared well about places we are going to visit, so it was quite a surprise.

 When the celebration reached communion priest asked us to participate but we were so confused and refused the proposition.
 After the mass we proceeded with all the other people to another part of the monastery, where we had supper.
 Very tasty and home-made food prepared by locals.
 Indeed, the most amazing white cheese I have ever tasted!